openhab/openhab-docs/_addons_bindings/gardena/readme.md

 When the binding sends a command to a device, it communicates only with the Gardena online service.
 It has not control over, whether the command is sent from the online service via your gateway to the device.
-It's the same as if you send the command in the Gardena App.
+It is the same as if you send the command in the Gardena App.